Maynooth University: Student life and traditions

 Maynooth Students' Union represents the students of Maynooth University, St. Patrick's College, Maynooth as well as students at its associated campus at St Kieran's College.

-Student Clubs

-There are currently over 100 clubs and societies in Maynooth University.
-Clubs on campus include those for rugby, Gaelic football, hurling & camogie, judo, ultimate Frisbee, Aussie Rules, badminton, swimming, kickboxing, tennis, archery, trampolining, surfing, canoeing and kayaking ('MUCK'), golf, skiing, parkour & free running, hockey, strength & fitness, aquatics, Olympic handball, snooker and pool, ultimate frisbee, chess, surf, judo, ladies soccer, rowing, self-defence and equestrian.
-Most of the university clubs take part in an intervarsity competition to some degree.
-Maynooth University also participates in an annual intervarsity sporting competition with Dublin City University, known as the 35s.

 Sporting scholarships

 The university offers a number of sport scholarships to aspiring students in Gaelic games, rugby, golf, swimming, Soccer and snooker.
 Maynooth is the only university in Ireland to offer scholarships in swimming.
 Rugby scholarships were introduced to Maynooth University in 2006 in which scholarship students are obliged to attend the rugby performance centre and to play with the university teams and Barnhall RFC.
 The Maynooth University Rugby Performance Centre is open to all Rugby Club members attending MU.
 The aim of the centre is to enhance students' prospects within the game of rugby and to continue to achieve success with the university teams.
 As part of the link-up with Barnhall RFC, players from the youth system 16–20s are invited to take part in a summer programme.
 Currently, there are 4 men's teams playing in Barnhall rugby club as well as the introduction of the women's Rugby scholarship there is now a women's rugby team in Barnhall.